-Other Long Term Liabilities - the Council's share of the Net Pension Liability - showed an increase of £9.9m from last year.
-This allows for the potential liability from the recent developments from the McCloud judgement and developments relating to GMP Indexation and Equalisation.
+Other Long Term Liabilities - the Council's share of the Net Pension Liability - showed an increase of $\pm 14.0$ m from last year.

-Additional contributions and transfers were made to various reserves to smooth the impact to the ratepayer of future projects and liabilities and to maintain a level of reserves consistent with Council's risk profile and ongoing cash requirement.
-The level of General Fund Reserve at 31 March 2020 of £5.9 million is consistent with the Council's Reserve Policy.
+Additional contributions and transfers of £8.7m were made to various reserves to smooth the impact to the ratepayer of future projects and liabilities and to maintain a level of reserves consistent with Council's risk profile and ongoing cash requirement.
+The level of General Fund Reserve at 31 March 2021 of £6.0 million is consistent with the Council's Reserve Policy.